LAUNCHING the Portasonic® PLUS

 9.2.1.3: The storage container contents shall be checked every 6 months as follows:

-Liquefied gases: for halocarbon agents, if a container shows a loss of agent in quantity of more than 5% or a loss of pressure (adjusted for temperature) of more than 10%, it shall be refilled or replaced
+Liquefied gases: for halocarbon agents, if a container shows a loss of agent in quantity of more than 5% or a loss of pressure (adjusted for certain temperature) of more than 10%, it shall be refilled or replaced

 Annex F – System Performance Verification